-Androids was a soap opera, aimed at the large mechanoid audience who had huge buying power when it came to household goods.
+Andrffitfs was a soap opera, aimed at the large mcchanoid audience who had huge buying power when it came to household goods.
 Kryten had all one thousand, nine hundred and seventy-four episodes on disc.
 He'd seen them all many times, but he still winced when Karstares was killed in the plane crash.
-He still wept when Roze left Benzen.
+He still wept when Rozc left Benzen.
 He still laughed and slapped his metal knee when Hudzen won the mechanoid lottery and hired his human master as a servant.
-And he always cheered when Mollee took on the android brothels, put the pimps into prison and set the prostidroids free.
+And he always cheered when MoUee took on theandroid brothels, put the pimps into prison and set the prosridroids free.

-Androids, he told himself, was his one vice.
+Androids, he told himself, was his .one vice.
 That, and the single chocolate he allowed himself each viewing, to conserve supplies.
-When he watched Androids he wasn't just a mechanoid, marooned light years from nowhere, with three demanding dependants and a never-ending schedule of work
+When he watched Androids he wasn't just a mechanoid, marooned light years from nowhere, with three demanding dependants and a never-ending schedule of work.
 He was somewhere different.
 Somewhere glamorous.

 Somewhere else.

 He was Hudzen, winning the lottery and hiring a human to serve him.
-He was Jaysee, swinging the mega-quidbuck deals, dining in the best restaurants, living in his vast penthouse atop the juno Hilton.
+He was Jaysee, swinging the mega-quidbuck deals, dining in die best restaurants, living in his vast penthouse atop the Juno Hilton.

-He was someone else
+He was someone else.